 Contingency and business continuity planning best practices – Beyond templates and checklists

 Contingency planning is a broad term.
-In theory, any business continuity checklist can be developed around issues as mundane as organising fire drills (don’t forget to take your laptop with you!).
-But if the COVID-19 crisis is any indication as to how quickly normal operations can be upended, today’s HR organisations should be thinking about and creating business continuity plans for a much wider range of scenarios.
+In theory, any business continuity checklist can be developed around issues as mundane as organizing fire drills (don’t forget to take your laptop with you!).
+But if the COVID-19 crisis is any indication as to how quickly normal operations can be upended, today’s HR organizations should be thinking about and creating business continuity plans for a much wider range of scenarios.

 Everything should be on the table, from the next pandemic to preventable and unpreventable scenarios alike.
 Think natural disasters, accidents, intentional acts, IT outages, you name it.
 In each case, lay out how operations and resources must be shifted, refocused, removed, or added to maintain as much business continuity as possible.